Difference Between Progressive Die Stamping and Transfer Die Stamping

 Progressive Die Stamping starts with coil material.
 After being processed through an decoiler straightener feeder machine, the coil is fed into the press for stamping.
 A single press is equipped with one progressive die, which contains multiple stations inside the same die to complete different processing steps.

 Transfer Die Stamping starts with sheet material.
-The sheets are extracted by a destacking system (or use a shearing machine after uncoiling and feeding), and a 3-axis transfer robot moves the material between stations inside the press to complete the stamping process.
+The sheets are extracted by a destacking system (or use a shearing machine while feeding), and a 3-axis transfer robot moves the material between stations inside the press to complete the stamping process.
 A single press is equipped with multiple separate dies, each performing a different operation.

 Feature Comparison